Flat File¶

 Note

-Files can also be accessed remotely via AMI Relay on machines where a relay has been installed.
+Files can also be accessed remotely via AMI Relay on machines where a Relay has been installed.

-When configuring the flat file reader, click the "Relay To Run on" dropdown menu and select the corresponding relay.
+When configuring the flat file reader, click the "Relay To Run on" dropdown menu and select the corresponding Relay.

 General Directives¶